In this article you will find some information to help you master PET-G

-Make it stick well
+Tip 1: Make it stick well

-A stringy situation
+Tip 2: A stringy situation

 As the PET-G is so oozy, you'll have to raise up the silicone wiping cloths a couple of millimeters to increase their effectiveness.

-Prevent layer shifting
+Tip 4: Prevent layer shifting

-- You can set the combing mode to "No skin" and enable the "Avoid printed parts when traveling" feature in BCN3D Cura.
+- You can set the combing mode to "No skin" and enable the "Avoid printed parts when traveling" feature in BCN3D Stratos.
 This will make the head to travel away from the actual print, and won't get stuck to anything.